WRF Software & Computation

 Configuration

-1. Attempts to locate mandatory and optional libraries (e.g., netCDF or HDF) and tools, such as Perl; it checks for these in standard paths, or uses settings from the user’s shell environment
+1. Tries to locate mandatory and optional libraries (e.g., netCDF or HDF) and tools (e.g., Perl); it checks for these in standard paths, or paths from the user’s shell environment settings

 2. Calls the UNIX “uname” command to determine the user’s platform

-4. The selected set of options is then used to create the configure.wrf file in the top-level directory.
+4. The user-selected set of options is then used to generate the configure.wrf file in the top-level directory

 Note